Bluenose II is a schooner designed in the spirit of the original Bluenose. As a wooden vessel it requires regular maintenance.

 Returning Bluenose II to the province

 After sea trials and testing, Bluenose II will be officially returned to the province of Nova Scotia.
-By 2013, the vessel will resume a full schedule of sailing.

 View the Facebook photo gallery.